percona/pmm-doc/docs/how-to/HA.md

 HAProxy provides high availability for your PMM setup by directing traffic to the current leader server via the `/v1/leaderHealthCheck` endpoint.

-!!! note alert alert-primary "Note"
-    It is recommended to use absolute paths instead of relative paths for volume mounts.

 1. Pull the HAProxy Docker image.